ejerson/FlashMe/README.md

   or left instead of just clicking the REVIEW button.

 ### Action Items
+* Instead of a user being able to delete a deck by clicking the delete button once, the user should receive a warning dialog instead that ask them if they really want to delete a given deck.
 * Need to fix the issue with the card delete button.
 Cards with the same names are deleted even if one of them is in a different deck.
 * Be able to update the review pool being displayed in the DeckList.
 As of now,